Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 We have a diverse climate so pack for all seasons.
 The Black Hills profoundly effects our weather.
 We boast a lot of sunshine and have a very mild climate for a northern state.
 Yet, we've experienced temperatures ranging from -1 degree (with the wind at 40 to 60 miles per hour, giving us a wind chill factor of approximately -59 degrees below freezing) to a balmy 73 degrees in December!
 Be prepared (anything is possible) for climate extremes regardless of the calendar season.
-During the tourist season (April through September), you'll begin to notice increases in gasoline prices.
-The same holds true for hotel/motel prices.
+During the tourist season (April through September), you may notice an increase in gasoline prices, and even food.
+The same holds true for hotel/motel prices, which can be very high, especially during the Rally.
 From August through September, the entire Rapid City area sees a multitude of visitors.
 They come for the Central States Fair and for the world famous Sturgis Motorcycle Rally.
 Both of these events draw large crowds which can fill our local motels and hotels.
 All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations are confirmed.
 If you have any questions, contact your sponsor or the Ellsworth Airman and Family Readiness Center.

 In Case of Emergency